marcwie/marcwie.github.io/content/conferences/_index.md

 International Workshop on Complex Systems and Networks, Berlin\
 **Talk:** [A network-based microfoundation of Granovetter’s threshold model for social tipping](https://www.physics.hu-berlin.de/en/iwcsn/program)

 **Jun.
-'19**: DominoES Workshop on "Social Tipping Elements relevant to stay within planetary boundaries", Cologne
+'19**: DominoES Workshop on *Social Tipping Elements relevant to stay within planetary boundaries*, Cologne

 **Sep.
 '18**: Conference on Complex Systems, Thessaloniki\
 **Talk:** [Mapping and discrimination of networks in the complexity-entropy plane](http://ccs2018.web.auth.gr/mapping-and-discrimination-networks-complexity-entropy-plane)

 **Aug.
-'18**: Workshop on "Social Media, Collective Behavior, and Systemic Risk", Princeton
+'18**: Workshop on *Social Media, Collective Behavior, and Systemic Risk*, Princeton

 **Jun.
-'18**: DominoES Workshop on "Social Tipping Elements Decisive for the Future of the Anthropocene", Cologne
+'18**: DominoES Workshop on *Social Tipping Elements Decisive for the Future of the Anthropocene*, Cologne

 **Mar.
 '18**: DPG Spring Meeting, Berlin\
 **Talk:** [Mapping and discrimination of networks in the complexity-entropy plane](https://www.dpg-verhandlungen.de/year/2018/conference/berlin/part/dy/session/51/contribution/1)